tberg12/ocular/README.md

 * `-inputPath`: Path of the directory that contains the input document images or pdfs.
 The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
 Required.

-* `-numDocs`: Number of documents to use.
+* `-numDocs`: Number of documents (pages) to use, counting alphabetically.
 Ignore or use -1 to use all documents.
+Default: use all documents

+* `-numDocsToSkip`: Number of training documents (pages) to skip over, counting alphabetically.
+Useful, in combination with -numDocs, if you want to break a directory of documents into several chunks without having to actually create separate directories.
-Default: -1
+Default: 0

 * `-lmPath`: Path to the language model file.
 Required.